 Chamomile: Another ancient classic for skin beauty, chamomile flowers are soothing, moisturizing, and anti-inflammatory, while the fragrance reduces stress and anxiety.

 Linden: Few can resist the sweet, lightly floral scent of linden flowers.
 We were not too happy with the samples of linden flowers we received from a few suppliers in terms of their shape or aroma, but Ava discovered two rows of linden trees planted away from roads.
-We spent several evenings collecting the flowers toward the end of their blooming season (summer 2016 harvest) and dried them in the sun, then carefully stored them away from light, heat, and dust, packed loosely to preserve their voluminous, curvy shapes.
+We spent several evenings collecting the flowers toward the end of their blooming season and dried them in the sun, then carefully stored them away from light, heat, and dust, packed loosely to preserve their voluminous, curvy shapes.
 Linden flowers relax the nervous system without being sedating, and are also lightly emollient and conditioning for the skin.

 Helichrysum: Italian everlasting is one of the top anti-inflammatory herbs that is also extremely mild, tolerated by practically everyone.
 Our current supply is from a mountainous area in Russia.